-In terms of requirements of Section 135 of the Companies Act 2013 and rules issuedthereunder the Board of Directors of your company has constituted a CSR Committeecomprising of Shri K.L.
-Sonthalia Shri R.N.
-Sharma and Shri.
-Rahul Shroff as members ofthe committee.
-This committee is responsible for formulating implementing and monitoring the CSR Policy of the company.The policy on CSR can be accessed on the Company website atwww.reliancechemotex.com.
+In terms of requirements of Section 135 of the Companies Act 2013 and rules issuedthereunder the Board of Directors of the company has constituted a CSR Committeecomprising of Mr. K.L.
+Sonthalia Mr. R.N.
+Sharma and Mr. Rahul Shroff.
+This committee isresponsible for formulating implementing and monitoring the CSR Policy of the company.The policy on CSR can be accessed on the Company's website www.reliancechemotex.com.

-The Report on CSR Activities as required under the Companies Act 2013 are set out inthe Annexure -4.
+During the year under review the company has spent Rs 403000/- towards CSRactivities.
+The detailed report on CSR Activities as required under the Companies Act2013 is set out in the Annexure -4.

 PARTICULARS OF EMPLOYEES & THEIR DISCLOSURES:

-PARTICULARS REGARDING CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGNEXCHANGE EARNING AND OUTGO.
+PARTICULARS REGARDING CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGNEXCHANGE EARNING AND OUTGO:

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirement of Section 134(3)(c) of the Companies Act 2013 withrespect to Directors' Responsibility Statement Board of Directors hereby state andconfirm that:
+Pursuant to the requirement of Section 134(3)(c) of the Companies Act 2013 withrespect to Directors' Responsibility Statement the Board of Directors hereby state andconfirm that:

 (ii) Appropriate accounting policies have been selected and these have been appliedconsistently and that the judgments and estimates that have been made are reasonable andprudent so as to provide a true and fair view of the state of affairs of the Company atthe end of the financial year and of the profit or loss of the Company for that period;

-(iii) Proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 tosafeguard the assets of the Company and to prevent or detect fraud and otherirregularities;
+(iii) Proper and sufficient care has been taken in the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 tosafeguard the assets of the Company and to prevent or detect fraud and otherirregularities;

-(iv) The annual accounts for the year ended 31st March 2019 have been prepared on agoing concern basis;
+(iv) The annual accounts for the year ended March 31 2020 have been prepared on agoing concern basis;

 (v) Robust and detailed Internal Financial Controls to be followed by the Company havebeen laid down.
 These controls are adequate and were operating effectively; and

 Certain statements in this Board's Report and Management Discussion and Analysisdescribing the Company's objectives projections estimates and expectations maybe"forward-looking statements" within the meaning of applicable laws andregulations.
 Forward-looking statements are identified in this report by using words like"anticipates" "believes" "expects" "intends"and other similar expressions in such statements.
 Although we believe our expectations arebased on reasonable assumptions these forward-looking statements may be influenced bynumerous risks and uncertainties that could cause actual outcomes and results to bematerially different from those expressed or implied.
 Some of these risks anduncertainties have been discussed in the section on "Risk Management".
 TheCompany takes no responsibility for any consequence of decisions made based on suchstatements and holds no obligation to update these in the future.
-Market data andinformation are gathered from various published and unpublished reports.
+Market data andinformation has been gathered from various published and unpublished reports.
 Theiraccuracy reliability and completeness cannot be assured.
 APPRECIATION &ACKNOWLEDGMENT The Directors thank the Company's employees customers vendors investorsand academic partners for their continuous support.
 The Directors also thank theGovernment of India Governments of various states in India Governments of variouscountries and concerned Government departments and agencies for their co-operation.
 TheDirectors appreciate and value the contribution made by every member of the RCIL family.

 FOR RELIANCE CHEMOTEX INDUSTRIES LIMITED